Responsible tourism in Komodo National Park — conservation and sustainability

 Komodo National Park Compliance

-• Proper entrance fee payment for every guest on every visit
+• Proper entrance fee payment for every guest

 • Adherence to designated trails and viewing areas

-Our Sustainability Goals
+Sustainability Goals

 How You Can Help

-• Use the reef-safe sunscreen we provide or bring your own
+Use the provided reef-safe sunscreen

-• Follow your guide’s instructions during Komodo dragon encounters
+Follow guide instructions during wildlife encounters

-• Share your Komodo experience on social media to raise awareness of conservation needs
+Share your experience to raise conservation awareness

 Frequently Asked Questions